adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 minor3
 ```

-If you want to print the exact quality of the Chord with support of sus intervals, you must use the getQuality() method.
+If you want to print the exact quality of the Chord with support of add/sus intervals, you must use the getQuality() method.
 ```
 >>> Chord(C, [P1, m3, aug4, M7]).getQuality()
-mM7sus#4no5
+mM7add#4no5
 ```

 You can also print the Jazz Numeral Notation